Davdu/Security1-Miniproject/Report.md

   * Password: `' OR '1'='1`

 ### Brute force

+- Expose less information about a user when trying to sign up.
+Only enforce unique usernames, and not unique passwords.
+The application should NOT tell the user wether or not the password is in use..
-- Attacker know if username is taken,
+  - Attacker knows if username is taken.
   - Attacker knows if password exists in database.